tumBAIS/dynamicNeighborhoodConstruction/README.md

  * Note that you might have to adapt your root folder's name to `dynamicNeighborhoodConstruction`

  * Note that the current hyperparameters are set such that a fast dummy training loop is executed on the Maze environment using the DNC mapping

+ * Note that knn and LAR rely on the initialization of an action space matrix or embedding vector, which will result in OOM-errors when the action space is too large, depending on the internal memory of the PC

 ## Acknowledgements